-The guidelines were set by combining assumptions from the following sources (each weighted at 25%):
+The guidelines for equity assets were set by combining assumptions from the following sources (each weighted at 25%):

-- the average of the assumptions for 30 years (2017 to 2046) used in the most recent QPP actuarial report - the average of the assumptions for 30 years (2017 to 2046) used in the most recent CPP actuarial report - Result of the 2019 FP Canada/IQPF survey of investment professionals.
-The reduced average was used where the highest and lowest value were removed. - historic returns over the 50 years ending the previous December 31st (adjusted for inflation)
+- the average of the assumptions for 30 years (2023 to 2052) used in the most recent QPP actuarial report - the average of the assumptions for 30 years (2026 to 2055) used in the most recent CPP actuarial report - the results of the 2022 FP Canada/IQPF survey.
+The reduced average was used where the highest and lowest value were removed. - the historic returns over the 50 years ending the previous December 31st (adjusted for inflation)

-The historical component is based on the DEX 91-day T-bill index, the DEX Universe Bond[TM] (Canadian bonds) index, the S&P/TSX (Canadian equities) index, the S&P 500 Composite Index (U.S. equities) and the MSCI EAFE (Europe, Australia, Far East) index.
+The historical component used is based on the S&P/TSX (Canadian equities) Index, the S&P 500 Composite Index (U.S. equities), the MSCI EAFE (Europe, Australia, Far East) Index and the MSCI Emerging Markets Index.

-For the sake of consistency, the aforementioned indices expressed in real returns (returns reduced by the total CPI inflation index as published by the Bank of Canada) are increased by the future inflation assumption (before rounding).
+For the sake of consistency, the afore-mentioned indices, expressed in real returns (returns reduced by the total CPI inflation index as published by Statistics Canada), are increased by the future inflation assumption (before rounding).